Garden tiger moth: Geographic range

 The garden tiger moth lives in the northern United States, Canada, and Europe.
 It prefers cold, temperate climates.
-The garden tiger moth is found throughout much of the Palearctic, in Europe as far north as Lapland, in Northern Asia and Central Asia, and in North America.
+The garden tiger moth is found throughout much of the Palearctic, in Europe as far north as Sápmi, in Northern Asia and Central Asia, and in North America.
 In the mountains (Tien Shan), this species is found up to an elevation of 3000 m.

 Habitat

 This species prefers numerous types of wild habitat, from grasslands to forests.
 Because of its generalist diet, it is not constrained by features such as host plant location.
 The only constant quality of a habitat for these animals is that it must be seasonal and cool, and like many members of Genus Arctia, tropical climates do not suit garden tiger moth larvae or adults.